Version 0.2.6 (beta)

 Output:

-General guidelines for activity flow mapping
+General guidelines for activity flow modeling

 - Avoid circularity: